ArpNetworking/metrics-cluster-aggregator/README.md

 * minConnectionTimeout - The minimum aggregation server client connection timeout in ISO-8601 period notation.
 * jvmMetricsCollectionInterval - The JVM metrics collection interval in ISO-8601 period notation.
 * rebalanceConfiguration - Configuration for aggregator shard rebalancing.
-* akkaConfiguration - Configuration of Akka.
+* pekkoConfiguration - Configuration of Pekko.

 For example: